 - NVIDIA Pascal Generation (10xx) released in 2016: Only 1080 Ti

 - NVIDIA Turing Generation (20xx) released in 2018: GTX 1650 super to RTX 2080 TI are supported.
-GTX 1650 that was released initially doesn’t support Turing NVENC, but the newer GTX 1650 version that uses GDDR6 supports Turing NVENC.
+GTX 1650 initial release version doesn’t support Turing NVENC, but the newer GTX 1650 version that uses GDDR6 supports Turing NVENC.

-- Nvidia Ampere Generation (30xx) released in 2020: Currently all ampere GPU support highest level of NVENC natively
+- Nvidia Ampere Generation (30xx) released in 2020: Currently, all ampere GPU support the highest level of NVENC natively

-OBS will detect automatically if you use supported NVIDIA GPU, so you can choose between x264 which uses CPU and NVENC which uses your GPU.
-Choosing NVENC is the best option for most streamers since the benefit of x264 is only useful for streamers that have at least 8 cores on their CPU or having unsupported GPU.
+OBS will detect automatically if you use supported NVIDIA GPU, so you can choose between x264 and NVENC.
+Choosing NVENC is the best option for most streamers since the benefit of x264 is only useful for streamers with at least 8 cores on their CPU or an unsupported GPU.

 Not only for streaming, but you can also use NVENC for video editing and rendering purposes.
 Video editing software like Adobe Premiere can let you use NVENC to supercharge the speed of your video rendering project.
 Video rendering takes a long time, especially if you render 4k videos.

-Not only that, digital artist that works in 2D art using photoshop and 3D art using Blender can heavily benefit from using NVENC encoder to render their artworks.
+Not only that, digital artists that work on 2D art using photoshop and 3D art using Blender can heavily benefit from using NVENC encoder to render their artworks.
 It’s always recommended to Blender artists to use NVIDIA GPU to render their art.

 Want a solid honest opinion?

-Now that we already discuss CPU or GPU, what about RAM and SSD?
+Now that we have already discussed CPU and GPU for streaming, what about RAM and SSD?

-What about SSD?
-Do you need SSD instead of HDD, and will NVME SSD be better?
-Since you will upload your streaming data to Twitch or YouTube, writing and reading speed in SSD doesn’t matter.
+Since you will upload your streaming rendering to Twitch or YouTube, writing and reading speed in SSD doesn’t matter.
 You and your viewers will experience no difference between using SATA SSD and the faster NVME SSD.
-Using HDD actually not that bad since what only matter is upload speed

 But there is a Catch